 Sustainability and environmental issues are complex and there are no simple answers.
-Often, there are many possible solutions or no obvious solution at all, only through listening to experts in different fields, sorting the frequently biased, emotional, and propagandized elements of environmental issues, weighing various sides of an issue using my long experience in order to make informed, balanced, and responsible decisions.
+Often, there are many possible solutions or no obvious solution at all, only through listening to experts in different fields, sorting the frequently biased, emotional, and propagandized elements of environmental issues, weighing various sides of an issue using our experience in order to make informed, balanced, and responsible decisions.
 Over the last years, our insight has changed the view we once believed in.
 The global corruption of governments, corporations, politicians, inequality, the war on terrorism, the war on drugs, the cold war, the fight against communism are part of a strategy for social control, profit and creating a one world government whereof workers will suffer while a few families control everything.
 These elements must be stopped, we know who they are, we know they are powerful, they control everything from money to organized crime.
 Read our series of post do we have a story crisis?
 The truth about the ecological and human disaster

 ABOUT SUSTAINABLE FASHION BY BUDDHA JEANS EDITORIAL STYLE